 Candace Madonna, Visual Editor, The Spruce

-I discovered that I need to give my medicine cabinet a little more attention.
-And now I'm really itching to tackle a clothing clean-out.
+I discovered that I need to give my bathroom cabinet a little more attention.
+And now I'm really ready to tackle a clothing clean-out.
 I know there are items that have sat in storage for a while now that I couldn't part with for one reason or another.
 It's time to open the flood gates!

 Most Expired Item: Hydrogen peroxide, expired 2016

 This challenge was especially challenging for me.
 My husband and I are Type A when it comes to clearing unnecessary things from our home.
 We never needed Marie Kondo-like guidelines to keep our home tidy.
 “If we didn’t notice it then we don’t need it now” is our motto.
 For this challenge I didn’t check drawers or cabinets.
 (Our fridge is constantly cleared out and restocked for our hungry toddler.)
 Instead, I went through my old handbags and gym bags for this challenge.
 Alongside a random dollar bill here and there was this expired bottle of eye drops.
 (This is one of 3 bottles found!)
 It has an expiration date of December 2016.
 Most people have multiples of chapstick in their handbags—I have eye drops.

 Bridget Mallon, Associate Editorial Director, MyDomaine